iyerramji/docker-concepts-commands/README.md

     ## Container
       Docker is an engine that runs containers
-      Host can run multiple containers isolated with each other The Docker daemon - dockerd listens for Docker API requests and manages host's Container life-cycles by utilizing contanerd (executor for containers)
+      Host can run multiple containers isolated with each other The Docker daemon - **dockerd** listens for Docker API requests and manages host's Container life-cycles by utilizing **contanerd** (executor for containers)
     ## Image
       Many container can be created from a single image
     ## Image Layers
+      Image are made of multiple layers.
+      Each layer except, the very last one, is read-only.
       Docker caches layers when pulling and pushing images
     ## Registry
       Holds images